 Software controlled write protection is facilitated using the Write Status Register instruction and setting the Status Register Protect (SRL) and Block Protect (CMP, SEC, TB, BP[2:0]) bits.
 These settings allow a portion or the entire memory array to be configured as read only.
-Additionally, the Power-down instruction offers an extra level of write protection as all instructions are ignored except for the Release Power-down instruction.

-The W25Q16JV also provides another Write Protect method using the Individual Block Locks.
-Each 64KB block (except the top and bottom blocks, total of 30 blocks) and each 4KB sector within the top/bottom blocks (total of 32 sectors) are equipped with an Individual Block Lock bit.
+The W25Q128JV also provides another Write Protect method using the Individual Block Locks.
+Each 64KB block (except the top and bottom blocks, total of 126 blocks) and each 4KB sector within the top/bottom blocks (total of 32 sectors) are equipped with an Individual Block Lock bit.
 When the lock bit is 0, the corresponding sector or block can be erased or programmed; when the lock bit is set to 1, Erase or Program commands issued to the corresponding sector or block will be ignored.
 When the device is powered on, all Individual Block Lock bits will be 1, so the entire memory array is protected from Erase/Program.
 An "Individual Block Unlock (39h)" instruction must be issued to unlock any specific sector or block.